 - Plan your trip to Rottnest Island on Tuesday; it is a half price ticket day ($60 instead of $120).

 - Take plenty of water.
 There are not many refill stations in the middle of the island, and you will be very thirsty, driving the bike.

 - Bring a sandwich and some snacks.
 There are no shops or restaurants as soon as you leave the port area.

 - Thoughtfully apply and re-apply sunscreen on your hands, neck, knees, and feet.
 99% of people on the Ferry back from Rottnest have these spots sunburned.

 - Do not feed quokka with human food.
 They love eating leaves, and human food causes health issues for them.

-- The Pink Lake may look different on your photographs, and it can be not pink enough on the photos.
+- The Pink Lake may look different in your photographs, and it can be not pink enough on the photos.
 It often looks much better in real life than on the images.
 There is a solution!
-Use Lightroom app to bring the pink color saturation and luminance up to enhance the pink color.
+Use the Lightroom app to bring the pink color saturation and luminance up to enhance the pink color.